Phil Nevin: Detroit Tigers (1995–1997)

-Recovering from earlier struggles (1998–2001)
+Anaheim Angels (1998)

 After the 1997 season, the Tigers traded Nevin and catcher Matt Walbeck to the Anaheim Angels, where Collins was manager, for minor league player Nick Skuse.
 After an injury to starting catcher Todd Greene, Collins gave Nevin the opportunity to compete for the starting job with Walbeck.
 Nevin, by then well known for his volatile temper, tore off his jersey while arguing balls and strike calls with the home plate umpire in a 1998 game.

+San Diego Padres (1999–2005)

 Before the 1999 season, the Angels traded Nevin and minor league player Keith Volkman to the San Diego Padres.
 Nevin made a late-career break with the Padres, appearing in 100 games for the first time during the 1999 season.
 He then had the best offensive years of his career: he hit 31 home runs with a .916 on-base plus slugging (OPS) during the 2000 season.
 He was named to the National League All-Star team in 2001, when he hit 41 home runs with 126 RBIs and had a .976 OPS.
 He also led major-league third basemen in errors, however, with 27, and had the lowest fielding percentage of all major league third basemen (.930).